-Inspired by the great success of British Columbia’s carbon pricing law, and by the near unanimous support for carbon pricing among economists and other experts across the ideological spectrum, we decided to focus on market-based approaches to climate change.
+Inspired by the great success of British Columbia’s carbon pricing law, and by the near-unanimous support for carbon pricing among economists and other experts across the ideological spectrum, we decided to focus on market-based approaches to climate change.

-We started spreading the word by reaching out to public officials, groups and citizens across the state.
+The founders of Climate XChange started spreading the word by reaching out to public officials, groups and citizens across the state.
 We supported additional research, and in 2014, joined in a formal coalition with environmental, business and civic organizations that share our goals, the Massachusetts Campaign for a Clean Energy Future.

 In 2015, Senator Barrett introduced a revised version of his carbon fee and rebate bill, based on a study conducted for the Massachusetts Department of Energy Resources.
 Senate 1747 was “revenue-neutral,” meaning that all revenues would be rebated to households and employers, in a progressive manner.

 In October of 2016, CXC merged with the Climate Action Business Association to increase our capacity and influence within the small business sector.
 A few months later, we acquired the State Carbon Pricing Network, which enabled us to help coordinate other efforts around the United States.

 Carbon pollution pricing bills have been introduced into both the House and Senate again in the 2017-18 session of the Massachusetts legislature: H.1726 by Representative Jennifer Benson and S.1821 by Senator Mike Barrett.
 Both bills were designed with expert assistance from Climate XChange staff.